Understanding the Basics of Web Hosting

 - Best for: Growing websites that need more control and scalability.

-- Pros: Better performance and customization options compared to shared hosting.
+- Pros: Better performance and flexibility than shared hosting.

 - Cons: More expensive and requires some technical knowledge.